Meat, Eggs and Dairy Label Guide

 American Humane Certified™

-An animal welfare certification program that includes both indoor and free-range standards, available to farms of all sizes and structures.
+An animal welfare certification program that includes standards for both indoor and free-range systems, available to farms of all sizes and structures.

-Strengths: If animals are raised indoors, more space is required than is typical on conventional farms (but still less than in other animal welfare certifications).
-Prohibits added hormones.
-Standards extend to breeding animals, transport and slaughter.
+Strengths: If animals are raised indoors, more space is required than is typical on industrial farms.
+Prohibits the use of tie-stalls and added hormones.
+Standards extend to transport and slaughter.
+Compliance is verified by auditors on farm.
+Many American Humane Certified brands and farms are widely available from larger retailers.

 American Grassfed Association®